kkrcodes/reflections/README.md

 course.

 ## About
-I took the **_How to Use Git and GitHub_** course from Udacity, and as a practical approach to use version control, we were encouraged to reflect on the concepts learned in each lesson of the course and commit the changes in a repository.
-This repository contains my reflections from the concepts I learned in the course.
+This repository is an exercise from Udacity's **_How to Use Git and GitHub_** course.
+To leverage reinforcement learning and practice using version control, we were encouraged to reflect on the concepts learned in each lesson of the course and commit the changes to a repository.
+This repository contains my reflections of the concepts taught in the course.

 ## License